honggzb/Study2016/BuildStudy/webpack/webpackStudy.md

       { test: /\.scss$/, loader: 'style-loader!css-loader!sass-loader' },
       { test: /\.(png|jpg|ttf|eot)$/, loader: 'url-loader?limit=10000'} // inline base64 URLs for <=8k(8192) images, direct URLs for the rest, limit=10000 is for fonts
       //? 后边的 query 有两种写法, 可以看下文档: http://webpack.github.io/docs/using-loaders.html#query-parameters
+      //[url-loader](https://www.npmjs.com/package/url-loader) transforms image files.
+If the image size is smaller than 10000 bytes, it will be transformed into Data URL; otherwise, it will be transformed into normal URL.
     ]
   }
 };